HHK3/mediacollege-examen/README.md

-# mediacollege-examen
+# Mediacollege Examen: Flash It
-GitHub rep. for my Front-End Exam Project.
+GitHub rep. for my Front-End Exam Project: Flash It.
 Developed in Nuxt.js